yamatolab/current-calculations-for-proteins/docs/source/eflow_tutorial.rst

 ..
 HERE

   The CURP program calculates irEC of a target protein.
-The `all.ec.dat` files stores the data, which is then processed by other scripts, such as `renum_residue.py`, `sel_noasa.py`, ... in `$CURP_HOME/tool` directory, selecting the irEC on which the user wants to focus.
+The `all.ec.dat` files stores the data, which is then processed by other scripts, such as `renum-residue`, `sele noasa`, ... from `curp tool` command, selecting the irEC on which the user wants to focus.

 .. code-block:: bash